Under the government’s roadmap, when kids will go back to school in the UK after lockdown has become clear.

 Mass testing will be available in schools when pupils go back, with all staff, secondary and college-aged students tested regularly.

-Before their return to the classroom, all secondary and college students will have to take three tests within the school’s own facility, followed by regular rapid testing twice a week at home.
+Before their return to the classroom, all secondary and college students will have to take three tests within the school’s own facility, followed by regular lateral flow rapid testing twice a week at home.
 While primary school children won’t be tested, their teachers and those teaching in secondary schools and colleges will continue to take two rapid Covid-19 tests per week at home.

 University students will also be given the same twice weekly testing on campus, according to the Department for Education.

-Throughout this time, staff and students in secondary schools and colleges “are advised to wear face coverings in all areas, including classrooms, where social distancing cannot be maintained and as a temporary extra measure”.
+When kids go back to school after lockdown in the UK, staff and students in secondary schools and colleges “are advised to wear face coverings in all areas, including classrooms, where social distancing cannot be maintained and as a temporary extra measure”.

 Nurseries and childminders will be able to stay open while the lockdown lifts, along with other wraparound childcare services for primary and secondary school children.
 To ensure this is safe, the department has said, “All staff at private, voluntary and independent nurseries will have access to tests to use twice weekly at home, building on the testing already available to maintained nursery schools and school-based nurseries.